pcafrica/advanced_programming_2025-2026/lectures/11/11-py_classes_modules.md

 ---

-# Python modules as scripts vs. pre-compiled libraries (2/2)
+# Modules as scripts vs. pre-compiled libraries (2/2)

 2. **Python modules as dynamic libraries:**
    - **Compilation:** Modules can be pre-compiled into shared libraries for performance.